cujojs/cram/docs/options.md

 	--loader -l
 		tells cram to include the following file as an AMD loader.
 	-o --output
-		specifies the output folder for the generated bundle(s).
+		specifies the output file for the generated bundle(s). the folder must already exist.
 ```